Rbstokes22/projectsWorking/GHS/README.txt

 firmware.bin file.
 Ensure you do not delete these keys, and you include the public key in the firmwareVal.cpp

-Build keys: run ./buildKeys.sh in the buildData directory.
-This will create a private and public key that is stored in the buildData/keys directory.
-Run this if you want new keys or need keys.

 Build the data directory to upload to fs.
-Run from the root dir, ./buildData, and that will create a firmware.sig and firmwareCS.bin that is the checksum of the signature used in spiffs storage.
+Run from the root dir, ./buildData, that will create keys if non-existant, as well as two firmware signatures for each partition.
+Once everything is built, it will flash everything to the esp32.

 // MDNS